Quoxent/Quoxent-MN-Install/README.md

   - The generated address will now be labelled as MN1 If you want to setup more masternodes just repeat the steps so you end up with several addresses for the total number of nodes you wish to setup.
 Example: For 10 nodes you will need 10 addresses, label them all.

-  - Once all addresses are created send 50000 Vulcano each to them.
-Ensure that you send exactly 50000 Vulcano and do it in a single transaction.
+  - Once all addresses are created send 50000 Quoxent each to them.
+Ensure that you send exactly 50000 Quoxent and do it in a single transaction.
 You can double check where the coins are coming from by checking it via coin control usually, that's not an issue.

 As soon as all 50k transactions are done, we will wait for 15 confirmations.
 You can check this in your wallet or use the explorer.
 It should take around 30 minutes if all transaction have 15 confirmations